From Supplements to Surgery: A Comprehensive Guide to Hair Loss in Women

 Scalp micropigmentation or hair tattoo has become increasingly popular over the years as more and more people become aware of it.
 It is a procedure where the tiny ink pigment is inserted into the scalp with a small vibrating needle to mimic the look of natural hair follicles.
 The process usually requires 3 to 4 sessions spaced 1-2 weeks apart.

-WHAT ARE THE AVAILABLE WOMENS HAIR LOSS THERAPIES?
+WHAT ARE THE AVAILABLE THERAPIES FOR HAIR LOSS IN WOMEN?

 For men, one drug that has proven to help with androgenetic hair loss is finasteride.
 Finasteride (Propecia) is a 5a-reductase type II inhibitor approved to treat male androgenetic alopecia.
 For women, there is a potential risk of teratogenicity in a male fetus during pregnancy.
 The efficacy of finasteride for female pattern hair loss is still controversial.